Zhang Zuolin: Growth of power in Manchuria

 During the 1911 Xinhai Revolution some military commanders wanted to declare independence for Manchuria; but the pro-Manchu governor used Zhang's regiment to set up a "Manchurian People's Peacekeeping Council", intimidating would-be rebels and revolutionaries.
 For his efforts in preventing civil disturbance and revolution, Zhang was named the Vice Minister of Military Affairs.

-On 1 January 1912 Sun Yat-sen became the first President of the Republic of China in Nanjing.
+On January 1, 1912 Sun Yat-sen became the first President of the Republic of China in Nanjing.
 Yuan Shikai, operating out of Beijing, sent other northern military commanders a series of telegrams, advising them to oppose Sun's administration.
 To gain Zhang's loyalty, Yuan sent him a large shipment of military provisions; Zhang sent Yuan an enormous (and costly) ginseng root in return to symbolize their friendship.
-Zhang then murdered a number of leading figures in his base city of Shenyang (then known as "Mukden"), and was rewarded with a series of impressive-sounding titles by the nearly defunct Manchu court.
+Zhang then murdered a number of leading figures in his base city of Shenyang (then known as "Mukden"), and was rewarded with a series of impressive-sounding titles by the nearly defunct Qing court.
 When it became obvious to Zhang that Yuan would usurp control of the central government, he endorsed Yuan's rule over that of either Sun or the Manchus.
 After Zhang put down a rebellion in June 1912, Yuan raised him to the rank of Lieutenant-General.
 In 1913 Yuan attempted to move Zhang away from Manchuria by having him transferred to Mongolia, but Zhang reminded Yuan of his successful efforts to keep local order, and refused.

 In 1915, when it became clear that Yuan intended to declare himself emperor, Zhang was one of the few officials who supported him.
 Besides political opportunism, Zhang saw Yuan as a central, unifying, and legitimate figure.
 Furthermore, Yuan had promoted him to military governor of Fengtian to gain his support.
 Zhang's main rival for power in Manchuria, Zhang Xiluan, had been asked about Yuan's ambitions, and suggested to Yuan that he "think about it a bit more", for which Zhang Xiluan was recalled to Beijing while Zhang Zuolin was promoted.